-Christina has also served as Executive Producer of TV and film productions including a DSC/CEBA documentary entitled, “Return to Little Hollywood” which features the movie-making heritage of Kanab and Kane County and is being used as a tool to revive film and TV production in Southern Utah.
+Christina served as Executive Producer on a DSU/CEBA documentary entitled, Return to Little Hollywood, which features the movie-making heritage of Kanab and Kane County and is being used as a tool to bring productions back to Southern Utah.

-Lani is a member of the DSC Cultural Arts Team and is focused on Community Outreach with an emphasis on PR/Marketing for The Business of Art.
-She currently serves as the Operations Manager for DOCUTAH – The Southern Utah International Documentary Film Festival, presented by Dixie State College.
+Lani oversees Community Outreach for DSU and is the year round Operations Manager for DOCUTAH – The Southern Utah International Documentary Film Festival presented by Dixie State University.

 Growing up in a household where progressive learning was encouraged gave Lani the opportunity to explore beyond her boundaries.
 A love for all culture was instilled from a very young age and passion for a global connection was the result.
 Lani is galvanized by the opportunity to be directly connected to the world through DOCUTAH and its international films.